 For an easier walk to an outlying island head to Sandy Island, a.k.a.
 Tree Island, a.k.a.
 Jáji7em and Kw’ulh Marine Provincial Park connected to the west side of Denman via a shelled beach.
 The access is from Morningside Beach Park at low tide.
 To find the low tide times consult the tide tables for station 7953-Hornby Island.

 Before leaving Denman for Hornby I would like to give honorable mention to two great bistros where we bought a) our lunch and b) snacks & treats and which are worth your visit for the quality of food and ambiance:

 b) Earth Club Factory Bistro

 Most people that make it this far typically just drive through Denman and continue on to its neighboring island.
 Straight from the Hornby ferry terminal we rode our bikes following the Shingle Spit Trail (part of Mt.
 Geoffrey Escarpment Provincial Park) towards Ford’s Cove on the southeast side of the island.
-This wooded trail is completely off limits to anyone but hikers and cyclists.
-It follows the shoreline without, much ups and downs, under a canopy of large hemlock trees and if off-road cycling is your thing you are going to absolutely love it.
+This wooded trail is designed for hikers and cyclists and follows the shoreline, without much ups and downs, under a canopy of large hemlock trees.
 The trail starts directly across from Thatch Roof Pub at the ferry terminal.